cvxgrp/cvxportfolio/docs/index.rst

 Cvxportfolio is an object-oriented library for portfolio optimization and backtesting which focuses on ease of use.
-It implements the models described in the `accompanying book <https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf>`_ and can be extended with user-defined objects and methods to accommodate ingestion of different data sources, custom cost models (both for simulation and optimization), constraints, and so on.
+It implements the models described in the `accompanying book <https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf>`_ and can be extended with user-defined objects and methods to accommodate different data sources, custom cost models (both for simulation and optimization), constraints, and so on.

 The main abstractions used are the :class:`MarketSimulator`, which faithfully mimics